MetOffice/PyPRECIS/README.md

 Further information about PRECIS can be found on the [Met Office website](https://www.metoffice.gov.uk/precis).

 ## Contents
 The teaching elements of PyPRECIS are contained in the `notebooks` directory.
-The primary worksheets are:
+The core primary worksheets are:

 Worksheet | Aims
 :----: | -----------